nichoth/ssc/README.md

 # ssc

-## stripe test card
+## stripe test cards
-4242 4242 4242 4242, any three-digit CVC number, any expiration date in the
+* 4242 4242 4242 4242, any three-digit CVC number, any expiration date in the
-future, and any five-digit ZIP code.
+future, and any five-digit ZIP code -- Succeeds and immediately creates an active subscription.
+* 4000002500003155 -- Requires authentication. `confirmCardPayment()` will trigger a modal asking for the customer to authenticate.
+Once the user confirms, the subscription will become active.
+See [manage payment authentication](https://stripe.com/docs/billing/subscriptions/fixed-price#manage-payment-authentication).
+* 4000008260003178 -- Always fails with a decline code of insufficient_funds.
+See create subscription step on how to handle this server side.
+* 4000000000000341 -- Succeeds when it initially attaches to Customer object, but fails on the first payment of a subscription with the payment_intent value of requires_payment_method.
+See the manage subscription payment failure step.

 --------------------------------------------------